 • Co-washing reduces the amount of moisture stripped from hair during the cleansing process

 • Using light oils because heavy oils are too thick to absorb

 • Jojoba and argan oil are great and personally, I love the smell of jojoba oil

 • Condition with heat to open the layers of the cuticle

-• This can be done with placing a plastic cap or bag over your head to trap heat.
+• This can be done by placing a plastic cap or bag over your head to trap heat.
 You can also sit under a hooded dryer.

 • Clarify hair often, due to the closed cuticle the products don’t always absorb into the hair causing build up

 • Even if you co-wash shampoo at least twice a month to remove all build up

 • Make sure hair is damp when applying products

 • Pre-poo with heat by adding a plastic cap to open the hair cuticle

 Perform one of the above tests and comment your hair porosity type below.
 Also, tell us about any products that work best for your hair porosity.

 And remember we will get through this together.